 Yes, people in the United States can call you in Cuba if you are using an operating phone in Cuba.
-As discussed above, customers of Verizon and Sprint also offer international roaming in Cuba per the rates and terms of service specified by each carrier.
+As noted above, AT&T, Sprint, Verizon, and T-Mobile also offer international roaming in Cuba per the rates and terms of service specified by each carrier.

 Calling the United States from a landline in Cuba:

 To make landline phone calls from Cuba, you can buy a pre-paid calling card (available at certain hotels and resorts) for use at public payphones.
 To call the United States using a pre-paid calling card, follow these steps:

 - Dial 166, then dial the card code, followed by the hash key (#);

 - Dial 119 (the international line access code), then 1 (the U.S. country code); and

 - Enter the ten-digit area code and phone number you wish to call, followed by the hash key.

 Another option, although a more expensive one, is to place international phone calls from a hotel landline, either in your room or the lobby.
 On average, calls from a tourist hotel to the United States cost about US$2.50 per minute.
 To call the United States from a hotel landline, dial 119, then 1, followed by the ten-digit area code and phone number.

 Calling the United States from a mobile phone in Cuba:

 To call the United States from Cuba using a mobile phone, use the same dialing format as calling from a hotel landline – dial 119, then 1, followed by the ten-digit area code and phone number.